Specifics of your visual impairment

-I understand that Lakeshore Foundation and Camp ASCCA are an alcohol-free campuses.
-Neither my guest or I will not bring, purchase or consume any alcohol during Operation Rise & Conquer.
-Any violation of this policy is subject to immediate dismissal and removal from Operation Rise & Conquer.
+I understand that Lakeshore Foundation is an alcohol-free campus.
+No one in my family including me will not bring, purchase or consume any alcohol while at Lakeshore Foundation.
+Any violation of this policy is subject to immediate dismissal and removal from Lakeshore Foundation.

-I certify that the information I provided is accurate and I meet qualifying criteria to attend Operation Rise & Conquer.
+I certify that the information I provided is accurate and I meet qualifying criteria to attend Lakeshore's Operation Down Home.
 I understand by submitting this application, I will undergo an review of my application and may be asked to verify any information provided on this form.

-In addition, I recognize this is a sport and recreational opportunity and I (and your guest if you bring one) will be expected to fully participate in scheduled activities.
+In addition, I recognize this is a sport and recreational opportunity and everyone in my family will be expected to fully participate in scheduled activities.

-All applications are accepted on a first-come, first-serve basis.
-I acknowledge that in submitting this application that I am not guaranteed to attend Operation Rise & Conquer.
+I acknowledge that in submitting this application that I am not guaranteed to attend Lakeshore's Operation Down Home.